ethanblomquist/Thinkpad-Upgrades/README.md

 </p>
 <img src=https://i.imgur.com/ImVEfpC.jpg/>
 <p>
 Clean all the old thermal paste with isopropyl alcohol.
 Reapply a very small amount of thermal paste to the CPU.
-Make sure when tightening the 4 CPU screws that you tighten evenely, preferably in a criss-cross pattern, this ensures the cooler exerts pressure evenly.
+Make sure when tightening the 4 CPU screws that you tighten evenly, preferably in a criss-cross pattern, this ensures the cooler exerts pressure evenly.
 Plug The fan able back into the motherboard
 </p>
 <img src=https://i.imgur.com/asUhN3j.jpg/>

 <h3>Step 7: Reinstall Bottom Cover</h3>
 <p>
-Click the cover back on and tighten scrws until snug.
+Click the cover back on and tighten screws until snug.
 Install the new external battery by simply sliding it into the slot
 </p>
 <img src=https://i.imgur.com/0PnXOOm.jpg/>